arindampradhan/blog_rupter/_posts/2014-07-25-Introduction-to-vim.md

 	│   └── I keep all the subfolders and important files.
 	│
 	└── .vimrc(file)
-		└── I am thes monster you must understand before using vim
+		└── I am the monster you must understand before using vim

 ```

 These are dotfiles begins with dots so are hidden in linux.To see them type "Ctrl-h".

-Both the .vimrc file and the .vim folder are used to configure vim editor.Initially you will get a version of vim which will nothing cooler than a terminal :P.
+Both the .vimrc file and the .vim folder are used to configure vim editor.Initially you will get a version of vim which will be nothing cooler than a terminal :P.

 In this post I will talk about .vimrc .